NGenetzky/academic-oss-elc/content/project/2020-yocto-project-dev-day/index.md

 - yp-dev-day_virtualization
   - gitlab instance with CI

+### KVM Questions

 - Xen vs KVM
   - xen ~ vsphere, kvm ~ vmware/vmplayer
   - Xen is type 1, KVM is type 2
     - you boot a "type 1" first before booting anything else

+- Q: Has anyone used "cloud-init" with Yocto build image?
   - A: we used cloud-init extensively in the meta-openstack days/layer